 Expanding Housing Opportunities for People Who Have Come in Contact with the Criminal Justice System

-NHLP established its Reentry Initiative in an effort to increase access to federally assisted housing for people who have come in contact with the criminal justice system.
-For many individuals returning to the community, federally assisted housing is the only option for decent and affordable shelter.
-Harsh admission policies, however, often prevent people with a criminal record from obtaining such housing.
+NHLP established its Reentry Initiative in an effort to increase access to affordable housing for people who have had contact with the criminal justice system.
+For many individuals returning to the community, federally assisted housing is the only option for decent and affordable shelter, but harsh admission policies often shut out people with criminal records.
 NHLP advocates for public housing authorities and private owners of federally assisted housing to adopt more flexible admission policies and to set aside units for individuals returning to the community.
 Because restrictive screening policies frequently act as a barrier to other types of affordable rental housing in a community, NHLP also supports the adoption of broad fair chance policies at the local level.

-NHLP provides in-person training and presents webinars to legal services and other housing advocates on reentry issues.
-We provide national policy advocacy to HUD and Congress on strategies that increase housing opportunities for people with a criminal record.
-We also partner with housing and reentry agencies advocating for change on a local level.
+NHLP offers in-person and online training to legal services and other housing advocates on reentry issues, engages in federal policy advocacy aimed at increasing housing opportunities for people with criminal records, and partners with housing and reentry agencies advocating for change on a local level.

-In addition, NHLP publishes An Affordable Home on Reentry, an essential tool for advocates working with people who have criminal records and are seeking access to federally assisted housing.
-The manual describes the admissions process for the major housing programs and the steps to challenge an application denial.
-It also provides guidance on how advocates can impact local reentry policies and practices, now with a new section on crime free and nuisance ordinances.
+An Affordable Home on Reentry is an essential tool for advocates working with people who have criminal records and are seeking access to federally assisted housing.
+It provides a detailed overview of the admissions process for the major federal housing programs, explains how to challenge an application denial, and provides guidance on how advocates can impact local reentry policies and practices, now with a new section on crime free and nuisance ordinances.

 Manuals, Guidebooks, and Reports